CircleOfNice/CoreWorker/README.md

 const server = http.createServer(...);

 server.listen(1337, "127.0.0.1", function() {
-    // This log will notify our main process, that the server is ready to use console.log("Server is ready.");
+    // This log will notify our main process when the server is ready to use console.log("Server is ready.");
 });
 ```